 Oversized rooms, a water park for toddlers and teens, a spa, and 6 dining options, the Renaissance is a solid choice whether you are paying in cash or points.

-This is a category 5 Marriott property, so you can expect to spend about 35,000 points, but that could fluctuate by 5,000 when the variable award chart kicks in in September 2019.
+This is a category 5 Marriott property, so you can expect to spend about 35,000 points, but that could fluctuate by 5,000 based on the variable award chart.

 Rates start at about $110 per night.